 The Guerreros Unidos are a splinter group of the Beltran Leyva Organization (BLO) based in central Mexico.
-The group is dedicated mainly to extortion and kidnapping, but also traffics drugs to the United States.
+The group is dedicated mainly to extortion and kidnapping, but also sends drugs to the United States.
 The Guerreros Unidos are characterized by their aggressive tactics and use of extreme violence, which have attracted the attention of security forces and threatened the group’s long-term survival.

 The Guerreros Unidos are one of at least seven BLO splinter groups that formed following the death of BLO leader Arturo Beltran Leyva in 2009.
-The group was founded by Mario Casarrubias Salgado, alias “El Sapo Guapo,” who served as part of the BLO security team, and Cleotilde Toribio Renteria alias “El Tilde,” who was a member of the hit squad of BLO operative Edgar Valdez Villarreal, alias “La Barbie,” along with several former BLO body guards.
+The group was founded by Mario Casarrubias Salgado, alias “El Sapo Guapo,” who served as part of the BLO security team, and Cleotilde Toribio Renteria alias “El Tilde,” who was a member of the hit squad of BLO operative Edgar Valdez Villarreal, alias “La Barbie,” along with several former BLO bodyguards.

 The Guerreros Unidos made their first public appearance in December 2011, when the group claimed responsibility for a triple homicide in the state of Morelos.
 Over the following year, the Guerreros Unidos carried out several high-profile attacks, including a string of attacks on bars in Morelos that left five dead and 15 wounded.
-The group also sent hitmen disguised as doctors to kill the leader of rival BLO splinter group Los Rojos while he was recovering from another assassination attempt in a hospital in Mexico City.
+In December 2012, the group also sent hitmen disguised as doctors to kill the leader of rival BLO splinter group Los Rojos while he was recovering from another assassination attempt in a hospital in Mexico City.

 As fighting between the Guerreros Unidos and rival groups including Los Rojos led to spikes in violence in the states of Morelos and Guerrero, however, security forces began to target the criminal organization.
-Founder El Tilde was arrested in Mexico City in July 2012, and El Sapo Guapo was captured in April 2014 in the state of Mexico (Edomex).
-Twenty-two alleged Guerreros Unidos members were killed in a battle with the Mexican army in June 2014, in an incident in which the military has been accused of human rights abuses.
+Founder El Tilde was arrested in Mexico City in July 2012, and El Sapo Guapo was captured in April 2014 in the state of Mexico (Edomex), later dying after contracting COVID-19 in the Altiplano prison in July 2021.

 The disappearance of the students prompted the federal government to launch additional operations against the group, which led to the capture of El Sapo Guapo’s brother Sidronio Casarrubias Salgado, alias “El Chino,” along with other high-level operatives.
 One alleged leader, Benjamin Mondragon Pereda, alias “El Benjamon,” shot himself in October 2014 after he was surrounded by the police.

-Mexican officials have identified “El Chino” as one of the group’s leaders, as well as Salomon Pineda Villa, alias “El Molon,” the brother-in-law of the former mayor of Iguala.
-An alleged Guerreros Unidos operative referred to only as “El Chucky” or “El Choky” has also been identified as a potential leader.
-In addition, El Sapo Guapo and El Chino have two other brothers who may be part of the group’s leadership.
-In February 2015, Maria de los Angeles Pineda, the wife of the former mayor of Iguala, was identified as a leader of the group.
+For example, Mexican officials have identified “El Chino” as one of the group’s leaders, as well as Salomón Pineda Villa, alias “El Molón”, the former brother-in-law of the former mayor of Iguala.
+An alleged Guerreros Unidos operative referred to only as “El Chucky” o “El Choky” has also been identified as a potential leader.
+In early July 2021, Moisés Brito, alias “El Bandam”, was killed in a shootout in Morelos.
+Press reports also identified him as one of the leaders of the organization.

 Allies and Enemies